 Does your potential photographer have pictures in his/her portfolio that show your style?
 What does that mean?
 Do you like funny, classic, traditional, illustrative, high fashion?
-You don’t have to pick a style, just keep that in mind when picking your photographer.

 Ask the photography company if you can meet with the photographer that will be taking your pictures.
 I have seen several companies use other photographers to take wedding pictures other than the one you are meeting with.
 I want to meet who is going to take my pictures, not someone else.

 Most importantly, do you get along with your photographer?
 It does not matter how good a photographer they are.
 If you do not have a good rapport with them, you will not have a good experience.
 I have personally seen it.

 I hope this helps you when choosing your wedding photographer.
 I look forward to working with you on your photography in the future.